Frequently asked questions

 This includes, but is not limited to:

-• partnerships (made up of two or more individuals).
+• Partnerships (comprising of two or more individuals).

-• trustees in a trust (e.g. John Smith as trustee for the Smith Family Trust).
+• Trustees on behalf of a trust (e.g. John Smith as Trustee for the Smith Family Trust)

 2. What is not a legal entity?